Freedom of the press

 Freedom of the press or freedom of the media is the fundamental principle that communication and expression through various media, including printed and electronic media, especially published materials, should be considered a right to be exercised freely.
-Such freedom implies the absence of interference from an overreaching state; its preservation may be sought through the constitution or other legal protection and security.
-It is in opposition to paid press, where communities, police organizations, and governments are paid for their copyrights.

-Without respect to governmental information, any government may distinguish which materials are public or protected from disclosure to the public.
-State materials are protected due to either one of two reasons: the classification of information as sensitive, classified, or secret, or the relevance of the information to protecting the national interest.
-Many governments are also subject to "sunshine laws" or freedom of information legislation that define the ambit of national interest and enable citizens to request access to government-held information.

-The United Nations' 1948 Universal Declaration of Human Rights states: "Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference, and to seek, receive, and impart information and ideas through any media regardless of frontiers."

-This philosophy is usually accompanied by legislation ensuring various degrees of freedom of scientific research (known as scientific freedom), publishing, and the press.
-The depth to which these laws are entrenched in a country's legal system can go as far down as its constitution.
-The concept of freedom of speech is often covered by the same laws as freedom of the press, thereby giving equal treatment to spoken and published expression.
+Such freedom implies no or minimal censorship or prior restraint from government, and is often protected by laws or a provision in a constitution.
+The concept of freedom of speech is often covered by the same laws as freedom of the press, thereby giving equal treatment to spoken and published expression; many countries also protect scientific freedom.

+Government restrictions on freedom of the press may include classified information, state secrets, punishment for libel, punishment for violation of copyright, privacy, or judicial orders.
+Where freedom of the press is lacking, governments may require pre-publication approval, or punish distribution of documents critical of the government or certain political perspectives.
+Jurisdictions with high levels of transparency are subject to "sunshine laws" or freedom of information legislation that allow citizens broad access to government-held information.

 Freedom of the press was formally established in Great Britain with the lapse of the Licensing Act in 1695.
 Sweden was the first country in the world to adopt freedom of the press into its constitution with the Freedom of the Press Act of 1766.
+The United Nations' 1948 Universal Declaration of Human Rights states: "Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference, and to seek, receive, and impart information and ideas through any media regardless of frontiers".

 Relationship to self-publishing

 Freedom of the press is not construed as an absence of interference by outside entities, such as a government or religious organization, but rather as a right for authors to have their works published by other people.
-This idea was famously summarized by the 20th-century American journalist, A. J. Why, who wrote, "Freedom of the press is guaranteed only to those who own one".
+This idea was famously summarized by the 20th-century American journalist, A. J. Liebling, who wrote, "Freedom of the press is guaranteed only to those who own one".
 Freedom of the press gives the printer or publisher exclusive control over what the publisher chooses to publish, including the right to refuse to print anything for any reason.
 If the author cannot reach a voluntary agreement with a publisher to produce the author's work, then the author must turn to self-publishing.